-ASH has been confronted with examples of this recently among middle-class functionaries in the art and architecture worlds who believe themselves – I imagine sincerely – to be ‘activists’, ‘radicals’, ‘liberals’ (etc), struggling on the side of the poor, at least, if not exactly the working class (since the defining characteristic of middle-class consciousness is to deny the existence of class), while at the same time acting as the obedient flunkies of corporate interests.
+ASH has been confronted with examples of this recently among middle-class employees in the art and architecture worlds who believe themselves – I imagine sincerely – to be ‘activists’, ‘radicals’, ‘liberals’ (etc), struggling on the side of the poor, at least, if not exactly the working class (since the defining characteristic of middle-class consciousness is to deny the existence of class), while at the same time acting as the obedient flunkies of corporate interests.
 When not angrily denying this outright (‘how dare you accuse us of censoring you!’), the way they have justified this contradiction is with phrases about ‘building platforms for dialogue’, ‘working to make change from within’, and, of course, that old chestnut ‘speaking truth to power’.
-But the inconvenient truth is that you never speak truth to power – which is an idiotic phrase: power speaks to you; and to quote Bob Dylan: it doesn’t speak, it swears.
+But the inconvenient truth is that you never speak truth to power – an idiotic phrase: power speaks to you, and to quote Bob Dylan: it doesn’t speak, it swears.
 And however much you deceive yourself into believing that you do, you don’t change the system from within: it changes you.

-The evidence of this is the nonsense of these justifications, which refuse to confront the reality of their speakers’ functions within the great pyramidal hierarchy of the art and architecture worlds.
+The evidence of this is the quite obvious nonsense of these self-deceiving justifications, which refuse to confront the reality of their speakers’ functions within the great pyramidal hierarchy of the art and architecture worlds.
 Like all cultural institutions under capitalism, these lead all the way up to the billionaires and corporations that finance them, who in return use these worlds of ‘free expression’ and ‘creativity’ to clean up their public image, manipulate public opinion, influence public policy, and deter investigation of their criminal activities, and who have absolutely no interest whatsoever in listening to middle-class employees who imagine they have anything but a relation of servile dependence to them.

-From this relation of dependence, which is an economic relation – which is to say, a relationship of one class to another – arises the bad faith of believing there is no other choice than that constrained by capitalist relations of ownership and production.
-But this belief, like those associated with the great religions that capitalism has largely supplanted as the moral guide to living the contradictions of our lives, is founded on the denial to confront those contradictions and act on them.
-This is a paraphrase of what Sartre writes about this choice, and the lies we tell ourselves to excuse ourselves from taking a moral stance and with it practical action.
+From this relation of dependence, which is an economic relation – that is to say, a relationship of one class to another – arises the bad faith of believing there is no other choice than that constrained by capitalist relations of ownership and production.
+But this belief, like those associated with the organised religions that capitalism has largely supplanted as the moral guide to living the contradictions of our lives, is founded on the denial to confront those contradictions and act on them.
+This is a paraphrase of what Sartre writes about this denial of choice, and the lies we tell ourselves to excuse ourselves from taking a moral stance and with it practical action.

 2. Bad Faith

-Bad faith is a philosophical concept coined by Sartre in his 1943 philosophical treatise Being and Nothingness to describe the phenomenon in which human beings, under pressure from social forces, disown their innate freedom by lying to themselves.
+Bad faith is a philosophical concept coined by Sartre in his 1943 philosophical treatise Being and Nothingness to describe the phenomenon in which human beings, under pressure from the force of social circumstances, disown their innate freedom by lying to themselves.
 A critical claim in this work is that, as individuals, we are always free to make choices and guide our lives towards our own chosen goal or ‘project’.
 Sartre argues that we cannot escape this freedom, even in overwhelming circumstances.
 For instance, even the colonised victims of the U.S.A. possess choices: to submit to rule, to negotiate, to commit suicide, to resist non-violently, or to fight back.

-Although external circumstances may limit individuals, they cannot force us to follow one of the remaining courses over another.
+Although external circumstances may radically limit individuals, they cannot force us to follow one of the remaining courses over another.
 In this sense, the individual still has some freedom of choice.
 Because of this, individuals always choose in a state of anguish: we know that we must make a choice, and that it will have consequences for us.
-But for Sartre, to claim that one amongst many conscious possibilities takes undeniable precedence (for instance: ‘I cannot refuse to collaborate with power because if I do I’ll lose my job’) is to assume the role of an object in the world, not a free agent, but merely at the mercy of circumstance.
+But for Sartre, to claim that one amongst many conscious possibilities takes undeniable precedence (for instance: ‘I cannot refuse to collaborate with power because if I do I’ll lose my job’) is to assume the role of an object in the world, not a free subject, but merely at the mercy of circumstance.
 For Sartre, this attitude is manifestly self-deceiving.

 As an example, Sartre cites a café waiter whose movements and conversation are a little too ‘waiter-esque’.
 His speech affects an eagerness to please; he carries food ostentatiously; his bonhomie with his customers is exaggerated, ‘his movement is quick and forward, a little too precise, a little too rapid’.
 His exaggerated behaviour illustrates that he is play-acting as a waiter, as an object in the world, an automaton whose essence is to be a waiter.
 But that he is obviously acting betrays the fact that he is aware that he is not merely a waiter, but is rather consciously deceiving himself that he is by projecting himself into a role.